“No bubble is so iridescent or floats longer

 Anand “Swami” Swaminathan was raised in Emergency Medicine at Bellevue Hospital in New York City.
 After graduating, he stayed on as faculty and is currently the Assistant Residency Director.
 Swami’s interests are in Resident education, Critical Care in the ED, Evidence Based Medicine and Knowledge Translation.
 He is a senior editor for the blog EM Lyceum which focuses on the evidence behind debatable topics in Emergency Medicine.
 Swami is also a founding member of the All NYC EM Conference Committee which runs high-level resident conferences.
 Recently, he’s had the chance to become a regular contributor to EMRAP.
 The FOAMed has been good to Swami and he’s tried to be good to it by giving to numerous blogs and podcasts including ERCast, The Skeptics Guide to Emergency Medicine, EMCrit, EM Literature of Note, Academic Life in Emergency Medicine and emDocs.net. @EMSwami

-Chris is a Kiwi emergency physician (FACEM) currently completing his intensive care fellowship (FCICM) in Australia.
+Chris is a Kiwi intensivist (FCICM) and emergency physician (FACEM) in Melbourne, Australia.
 Together with Mike Cadogan he runs the Lifeinthefastlane.com website and is committed to free open access meducation (FOAM) that is available to anyone, anywhere at anytime.
-He is particularly passionate about the intersection of emergency medicine and intensive care, runs the RAGE podcast and is on the editorial board of EM Critical Care.
-His other medical interests include toxicology, tropical medicine, medical history, clinical epidemiology and Osleriana.
+He is particularly passionate about the intersection of emergency medicine and intensive care, runs the RAGE podcast and is co-founder of SMACC and INTENSIVE.
+His other medical interests include simulation, toxicology, medical history and Osleriana.
 An avowed Oslerphile, Chris naturally agrees with Sir William when he said: “No bubble is so iridescent or floats longer than that blown by the successful teacher.”
 He just wishes he was better at blowing bubbles… This is what iTeachEM is all about!@precordialthump - Contact

 Mike is an emergency physician with a passion for medical informatics and medical education.
 He used to write medical textbooks but now writes online education at Life in the Fast Lane, iMeducate, infoamatica and @sandnsurf